 Proposed and replaced sign panels shall be fabricated with Type IX Diamond Grade Prismatic Sheeting and in accordance with the VDOT Road and Bridge Specifications.
 The Design-Builder shall coordinate all sign locations with all proposed and existing signing, landscaping, fencing, signals, utility, drainage, and all other roadside features to assure proper clearances and adequate sight distances.
 Existing signs that are in conflict with, or for which visibility will be impacted by proposed signing or structures, shall be removed and replaced with new signs replicating the existing messages at new locations.
 The final lines of sight and sight distances shall be considered in the placement of all temporary and permanent Project signage.
 Sign sizes shall be in accordance with the FHWA Standard Highways Signs Book, the MUTCD, the Virginia Supplement to the MUTCD, and all applicable Traffic Engineering Division Numbered memoranda.
-All Advance Guide Signs shall be mounted on overhead sign structures where possible; Supplemental Guide Signs may be ground mounted.
+One Advance Guide Sign shall be mounted on an overhead structure along Route 29 in advance of each depressed roadway approach (NB and SB) to the US 29 & Rio Road Grade Separated Intersection.
+All other advance guide signs and supplemental guide signs shall be ground mounted.
+Additional advance guide signs, beyond what is depicted in the RFP Conceptual Plans, may be required.
 For requirements related to sign structures mounted on bridge structures, see Part 2, Section 2.3.11.

 Ground-mounted sign structures on US 29 shall be VDOT Standard STP-1, SSP-VIA or SSP-VA structures, unless approved by VDOT.
 The Design-Builder shall use GUIDSIGN software to design the sign panels for all non-standard signs.
 The Design-Builder shall design all non-standard signs without a MUTCD or VDOT standard sign designation in accordance with the MUTCD, the Virginia Supplement to the MUTCD, and the FHWA's Standard Highway Signs and Markings.
 The Clearview font shall be used in accordance with the Virginia Supplement to the MUTCD and VDOT Traffic Engineering Division Memorandum TE-337.
-Overhead signs shall be illuminated using LED luminaires unless approved by VDOT.
-Overhead sign lighting shall be designed and installed in accordance with VDOT Road and Bridge Standards and the VDOT Traffic Engineering Design Manual.
-No luminaire retrieval system shall be used not require lighting.
+Overhead signs shall not require lighting.